 Crane School of Music, SUNY Potsdam

 Patricia Yale is a NYS certified music educator.
 She teaches all band instruments, specializing in woodwinds and brass.
 She has been teaching private lessons for over ten years to students of all ages.
 Currently, she directs the band, jazz band, and teaches AP music theory at the North Shore Hebrew Academy High School in Lake Success.
 She fell in love with teaching band from her experiences in the Sayville Music Department during middle and high school.
 Ms. Yale brings her enthusiasm and love for playing to her students.
 She focuses on the positives while aiming to build confidence and technique in each musician she works with.

 Little Stages Director/Musical Theater Director/Piano/ Voice/ Band

 Stephanie has been playing music her whole life and is constantly searching for new musical experiences.
 She is a co-founder of Adelphi's very first a capella group, of which she used to sing and beatbox for.
 She has been singing and playing the piano for many years, and is proficient in teaching a multitude of styles, ages and levels.
 Stephanie is also a songwriter as well, and won the Adelphi's Got Talent show with a song that she wrote for voice and guitar.
 Stephanie has a vast background of teaching, and loves to share her knowledge and experiences with people who aspire to be the best musicians they can be.
-Musicians of all ages come with strengths and weaknesses, and Stephanie would love to help them expand upon their strengths while improving their weaknesses.
-Music is innate in all of us and Stephanie would love to be a part of the journey of many aspiring musicians.
+Musicians of all ages come with strengths and weaknesses, and Stephanie excels at helping students expand upon their strengths while improving their weaknesses.
+Music is innate in all of us and Stephanie would love to be part of the journey of many aspiring musicians.

 "What I express when I sing I cannot express when I speak." - S. McKenna